 In some areas we also link services to each other and provide them with information so they can work together to fill any support gaps in your community.
 This ensures you are getting the best, coordinated health and social support possible.

-This is a free service that links you and your whānau to the health and social services you need.
+This is a free service in the Lakes DHB region (Rotorua, Taupo, Turangi, Mangakino and Reporoa) that links you and your whānau to the health and social services you need.
 We also offer advice and support for you, your whānau and carers.

 - help you identify your immediate needs

 - help you identify how you can address your needs